pvlib/pvlib-python/paper/paper.md

 is essential for applications in both academia and industry.
-To our knowledge, the only other PV system modeling software with such a toolbox design is the MATLAB version of pvlib [@Andrews2014], the code base from which pvlib python was translated and since surpassed in capability and community uptake.
+To our knowledge, the only other PV system modeling software with such a toolbox design is the MATLAB version of pvlib [@Andrews2014], the code base from which pvlib python was translated and has since surpassed in capability and community uptake.

 Another key aspect of pvlib python is that it is used via a general-purpose programming language (Python), which